AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 ***Declare the policy representing the cluster*** (if not available).
 Note: In the cntext of the network, a cluster represents the group of tables that are managed by an Operator.
 If a second Operator is associated with the same cluster, it will maintain a copy of the data.
-If a second operator is assigned to a new cluster, but the cluster is associated with a table that is associted to the first cluster, the data will be partitioned to the 2 clusters.
+If a second operator is assigned to a new cluster, but the cluster is associated with a table that is associated to the first cluster, the data will be partitioned to the 2 clusters.
 Use the command ```blockchain get cluster``` (on the CLI or Remote-CLI) to view the cluster policies in use.